 - If an app is deployed in device context, but is targeted to a device that doesn't support device context, the installation fails.
 The following status and error appears in the admin console:

 - Error: This platform does not support device context installs.

-Once an app assignment is saved with a specific deployment, the context cannot be changed for that assignment, except for modern apps.
-For the modern app case, context can be changed from user context to device context.
+After you save an app assignment with a specific deployment, you can't change the context for that assignment, except for modern apps.
+For modern apps, you can change the context from user context to device context.

 - A device context policy is a higher priority than a user context policy.

 - An install policy is a higher priority than an uninstall policy.